RTradeLtd/TxPB/doc/CONFIGURATION.md

 ### Swarm Key (Private Networks)

-The `swarm_key` configuration directive enables the usage of encrypted/private libp2p swarm connections via a pre-shared key.
+The `swarm_key` is a configuration directive enables the usage of encrypted/private libp2p swarm connections via a pre-shared key.
 The default is an empty string, which will have the libp2p host operate on the "public network".
 If a non-empty string, the value will be used as the pre-shared key.
-It takes a hex encoded string, which can be generated with `tex-cli config new-swarm-key` or `tex-cli config nsk`.
+It takes a 32-byte hex encoded string, which can be generated with `tex-cli config new-swarm-key` or `tex-cli config nsk`.
 If you want to force private libp2p communication, that is disable communication with libp2p hosts not using the same swarm key (or not using a swarm at all) set the environment variable `LIBP2P_FORCE_PNET` to `1` before launching TemporalX.

 ## Opts